French aircraft carrier France Libre: Context

 In October 2018, French Minister of the Armed Forces Florence Parly announced the start of a second carrier programme, this time as replacement for Charles de Gaulle.
-The military planning legislation for 2019-2025 (Loi de programmation militaire 2019-2025) defined a 18-month, €40M study phase, to allow the President to decide on the main characteristics of the programme by 2020.
-In May 2020, during a visit to Chantiers de l'Atlantique, Parly stated that the new carrier would be built in Saint-Nazaire—as expected, since it is the only dry dock in France capable of harbouring ships of that size.
+The military planning legislation for 2019–2025 (Loi de programmation militaire 2019–2025) defined a 18-month, €40M study phase, to allow the President to decide on the main characteristics of the programme by 2020.
+In May 2020, during a visit to Chantiers de l'Atlantique, Parly stated that the new carrier would be built in Saint-Nazaire, since it is the only dry dock in France capable of harbouring ships of that size.

-Architecture, propulsion options and number of ships were originally to be decided by President Macron in July 2020, to allow him to make the announcement at Bastille Day.
+Architecture, propulsion options and number of ships were originally to be decided by President Emmanuel Macron in July 2020, to allow him to make the announcement at Bastille Day.
 However, on 6 July 2020, a governmental reshuffle put the Castex government in charge, forcing to delay the Defence Council to later in the year.

-During a visit to the Framatome site at Le Creusot on 8 December 2020, President Macron officially announced the start of the PANG programme, and selection of nuclear propulsion for the new ship.
+During a visit to the Framatome site at Le Creusot on 8 December 2020, President Macron officially announced the start of the PANG programme, and the selection of nuclear propulsion for the new ship.

 In 2022, Naval Group released new renderings of the carrier that included a revised island structure.